 You can set a fraud prevention security level on your SweepWidget contest.
 The different levels determine how strict the fraud scoring will be when users enter your contest.

-This option validates emails in real-time for deliverability.
+This option automatically checks users in real-time.
 We use a 3rd party tool to check for things like:

 - If the email address is able to receive mail.

 - If it actually exists (so the user didn’t make it up).

 - If it’s “catch-all” meaning you can send anything to it e.g. [email protected], [email protected], [email protected], [email protected], [email protected], etc.